Graphic communication: Graphical representation

 The means of literary representation is language.
 The means of graphical representation are graphics.
 Graphical representation of data is one of the most commonly used modes of presentation.

-The purpose of graphical communication is transfer message or information to the receiver in effective way.
-When professional organizations prepare reports, they usually use the mode of graphical presentations.
+The purpose of graphical communication is to transfer a message or information to the receiver effectively.
+When professional organizations prepare reports, they usually use graphical presentations.

+UI/UX

+The term UI/UX, also known as User Interface/User Experience, refers to how a user interacts and experiences a product.
+Although these two terms are grouped together, they are two separate functions that are necessary in product design and communication.
+User Interface is how people interact with a product.
+The goal is to make products efficient and while maximizing effectiveness.
+User Experience is how users experience a product and the functionality of the design.